Child poverty spiked by 41 percent in January after Biden benefit program expired, study finds

 “The overall monthly child poverty rate rose sharply between December 2021 and January 2022,” the study found.

 Democrats in Congress last March approved an expansion of the Child Tax Credit that ran from July through the end of 2021.
-The program extended payments of $250-per-month for children aged 6 through 17 and $300-per-month for those under 6 to almost all families in the U.S., though the benefits were phased out for wealthier families.
+The program extended payments of $250-per-month for children ages 6 through 17 and $300-per-month for those under 6 to almost all families in the United States, though the benefits were phased out for wealthier families.
 The program’s cost was about $120 billion per year.
 More than 61 million children in roughly 36 million households received the payment in December, according to federal data.

 With the expansion in effect, Democrats and the White House frequently touted the credit as achieving a dramatic victory over child poverty.
-Administration officials pointed to data showing a 24 percent drop in hunger for families due to Biden’s tax credits, among a range of other improvements in the well-being of poor children.
+Administration officials pointed to data showing a 24 percent drop in hunger for families connected to Biden’s tax credits, among a range of other improvements in the well-being of poor children.

 But the White House was unable to secure an extension of the program amid a disagreement over its broader economic proposal with Sen. Joe Manchin III (D-W.Va.), who raised multiple objections to the child benefit and said it was discouraging parents from working.
 Virtually all Republicans have also opposed Biden’s expanded Child Tax Credit, and Washington has shifted away from pandemic spending as lawmakers seek to curb the worst inflationary spike in four decades.